ozguryazilimas/wp-postane/relevanssi/readme.txt

 Thanks to Charles St-Pierre for the idea.

-= Caching =
-Relevanssi has an included cache feature that'll store search results and post excerpts in the database for reuse.
-It's something of an experimental feature right now, but should work and if there are lots of repeat queries, it'll give some actual boost in performance.

 = Displaying the relevance score =
 Relevanssi stores the relevance score it uses to sort results in the $post variable.
 Just add something like